ipfs-inactive/docs/content/guides/examples/api/service/readme.md

 }
 ```

-This client will set up their ipfs node (note: this is moderately expensive and
+This client will set up their IPFS node (note: this is moderately expensive and
 you normally wont just spin up an instance for a single connection) and dial the
 service we just created.